 Cirrhosis is a late-stage liver condition in which good liver tissue is replaced by scar tissue, causing permanent damage to the liver.
 Scar tissue obstructs your liver’s ability to function normally.

 Healthy liver cells are injured by a variety of diseases and situations, resulting in cell death and inflammation.
 This is followed by cell repair and, as a result of the repair process, tissue scarring.

 Risk factors for cirrhosis

-Cirrhosis is most often caused by chronic hepatitis B or C and a high amount of alcohol consumption.
-Autoimmune liver disease, fatty liver, and rare genetic diseases like hemochromatosis and Wilson's disease.
-While cirrhosis means permanent liver damage, a person with early cirrhosis may live a relatively active life for many years.
-However, they need to receive proper care from a liver specialist in Mumbai.
-Cirrhosis of the liver, when its advanced or complication of cirrhosis starts, requires a liver transplant.
+Cirrhosis causes irreversible liver damage, yet a person with early cirrhosis can have a very active life for many years.
+However, they must seek treatment from a liver specialist in Mumbai.
+Cirrhosis of the liver, when advanced or a cirrhosis complication develops, necessitates a liver transplant.

 What are the things you should follow if you have liver cirrhosis?

 A proper plan for adequate treatment, detailed assessment of the liver is required to grade the disease.